ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 ## Input files

 Identification of normalization peaks requires ATAC-seq bam files from the cell type or species of interest.
 If available, narrowPeak files based on the given bam files can also be supplied.
-The only required argument is the directory of the input files:
+The following arguments are required:

 `-I (--input-dir)`: path to directory containing input ATAC-seq bam files (and narrowpeak files if applicable).
 Bam files must be from paired-end sequencing and sorted by position.

+`-O (--ouput-parent)`: parent output directory of the project.

+`-S (--sample-name)`: unique name for output subfolder and files.

+`-G (--genome)`: identifier for genome assembly.

 ## Parameters